Welcome to the OI guide to Universal Orlando’s Dining Plans, two separate and distinct programs now offered at Universal Orlando Resort.

 This is a good time to quickly discuss a question that many guests have: “Can I just bring my own food to Universal Orlando to save money?”

 The resort states that you cannot bring “picnic food” into their parks, implying that only the lightest of snacks are allowed through security.
-Well, I’m here to tell you that I’ve seen plenty of “picnic food” brought into the parks.
-I can’t make any guarantees about it since the policy states what it states.
-All I can tell you is that I go to Universal at least once a week and yes, I see lots of sandwiches and bags of chips coming out of backpacks.
+We’ve seen plenty of “picnic food” brought into the park.
+We can’t make any guarantees about it since the policy states what it states, but all we can tell you is we go to Universal at least once a week.
+Yes, we’ve seen a lot of sandwiches and bags of chips coming out of backpacks.